<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Life after Retirement (graphic)

-While you may be ready for some rest and relaxation, without the stress and schedule of your full-time career with your company, it may make sense to you financially, and emotionally, to continue to work.
+While you may be ready for some rest and relaxation, without the stress and schedule of your full-time career with Kaiser Permanente, it may make sense to you financially, and emotionally, to continue to work.

 Financial benefits of working

-Maybe you took an offer from your company and left earlier than you wanted with less retirement savings than you needed.
+Maybe you took an offer from KP and left earlier than you wanted with less retirement savings than you needed.
 Instead of drawing down savings, you may decide to work a little longer to pay for extras you’ve always denied yourself in your state.

-Meet financial requirements of day-to-day living.
-Expenses can increase during your retirement from your company and working can be a logical and effective solution.
-You might choose to continue working in order to keep your insurance or other benefits — many employers offer free to low cost health insurance for part-time workers in the retirement age age range.
+Expenses can increase during your retirement as well, and working longer can be a logical and effective solution.
+For instance, you might choose to continue working to keep your insurance or other benefits, or you may be able to get low-cost health insurance for part-time workers.

 Emotional benefits of working